-Sex addiction: A sex addiction usually amounts from a lack of connectivity, trauma, detachment issues and abandonment.
+Sex addiction: A sex addiction usually results from a lack of connectivity, trauma, detachment, and abandonment.

-It’s one of many behavioural addictions which are misunderstood, which can be highly damaging to relationships, personal self-esteem, and mental health.
+It’s one of many misunderstood behavioural addictions, which can be highly damaging to relationships, personal self-esteem, and mental health.

 Plastic surgery addiction: Being addicted to adapting personal image is very unhealthy, controlled by the obsessive behavioural addiction of plastic surgery fixation.

 The fulfilment that such changes can make can trigger excessive emotional responses, driving ongoing surgery.

 Gambling addiction: Gambling is a dangerous activity, down to the spiralling emotions it causes.
 Through positive exposure, a behavioural addiction can soon develop, to again experience the highs, even amidst the lows.